Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Related Work

 \section{Related Work}

 There are numerous methods addressing the problem at hand.
-Ref.~\cite{araujo2023configurable} proposes an algorithm for uploading any vector (without an analytical expression) with circuit depth and width of $\mathcal{O}(\sqrt{2^n})$, which is crucial for fields like quantum machine learning \cite{biamonte2017quantum} where a quantum computer operates with arbitrary states.
-Additionally, various optimization approaches exist for the problem under consideration; one promising method \cite{creevey2023gasp} uses a genetic algorithm, well-known in machine learning, to iteratively build the desired quantum state.
-The authors conjecture that this algorithm may have polynomial scaling, $\mathcal{O}(poly(n))$.
+Ref.~\cite{araujo2023configurable} proposes an algorithm for uploading any vector (without an analytical expression) with circuit depth and width of $\mathcal{O}(\sqrt{2^n})$, which is crucial for fields like quantum machine learning \cite{biamonte2017quantum}, where a quantum computer operates on arbitrary states.
+Additionally, various optimization approaches exist; one promising method \cite{creevey2023gasp} uses a genetic algorithm to iteratively build the desired quantum state.
+The authors conjecture this method may scale as $\mathcal{O}(\mathrm{poly}(n))$.

 Among other approaches, Ref.~\cite{araujo2023low} leverages Schmidt decomposition.
-The complexity of this algorithm depends on the Schmidt measure (rank) and can significantly reduce the number of CNOT gates required.
-The complexity is given by $\mathcal{O}(2^m)$, where $m$ is the Schmidt measure.
+The complexity of this algorithm depends on the Schmidt rank and can significantly reduce the number of CNOT gates.
+The complexity is $\mathcal{O}(2^m)$, where $m$ is the Schmidt measure.

-A particularly promising approach is proposed by Ref.~\cite{rosenkranz2024quantum}, where the authors build a function using a linear combination of block-encodings for Fourier and Chebyshev series.
-While the overall approach is similar to our method, their complexity is $\mathcal{O}(d + dn\log d)$, which may seem to outperform our method with complexity $\mathcal{O}(dn^2)$, where $d$ is the number of qubits.
-However, we emphasize that the approach in \cite{rosenkranz2024quantum} has a worse probability of success, $\mathcal{O}(1/(n+d))$, compared to our method's probability of $\mathcal{O}(1)$.
-Thus, each approach has its own strengths and weaknesses.

-Ref.~\cite{gonzalez2024efficient}, similar to our method, is based on the diagonal block-encoding of amplitudes \cite{rattew2023non, guo2021nonlinear} applied to a circuit preparing a linear dependence.
-The authors then use singular value decomposition to transform it into a polynomial dependence.
-While this algorithm is fundamentally similar to ours, there are key differences.
-Firstly, \cite{gonzalez2024efficient} constructs a block-encoding with $\mathcal{O}(n)$ additional qubits, resulting in a probability of success of $\mathcal{O}(2^{-n})$.
-Conversely, in our protocol, we construct the block-encoding with only $\mathcal{O}(1)$ additional qubits, resulting in a better probability of success $\mathcal{O}(1)$.
-We show this can be achieved since the most of the qubits in diagonal block-encoding of amplitudes are pure ancillas.
-Secondly, we provide detailed instructions on building piece-wise polynomial functions and the exact number of gates required.

-Other literature suggests methods with an exponentially small probability of success \cite{li2023efficient} or those that work only for small degrees of polynomials \cite{mcardle2022quantum}.
-In contrast, our algorithm works for any degree of polynomial and maintains a probability of success of $\mathcal{O}(1)$.